Travel Experience

 Guest education is a business requirement

 The insight that shaped the last year of this work: the biggest friction in self-service adoption isn't the machine interface.
 It's that guests arrive at the machine having never encountered it before, in a high-stress environment, with no preparation.
-The most carefully designed kiosk UI in the world can't compensate for a guest who doesn't know what they're about to be asked to do.
+The most carefully designed kiosk UI in the world will never fully compensate for a guest who doesn't know what they're about to do.

 Successes: